 Or, established in 1898, the Red Coconut RV Park is one of the few remaining oceanfront campgrounds in the state?
 Mina Edison, wife of Thomas Edison, held ladies’ teas in the property’s pavilion.

 And a utopian communal society called the Koreshan Unity Settlement was established in the mid-1890s in Estero?
 The last Koreshan member passed away in 1982 and part of that settlement can be viewed at Koreshan State Park.

 The 142-page guidebook shares more of these gems and is an excellent resource for daytrips and getaways to Lee County.
 The guide is divided into sections the sections of food and drink, music and entertainment, sports and recreation, culture and history, and shopping and fashion.
 Tips, fun facts and recommended itineraries are included, too.

-100 Things to do in Fort Myers & Sanibel Before You Die was released by Reedy Press in January and due to demand, it is already being reprinted.
+opens in a new window100 Things to do in Fort Myers & Sanibel Before You Die was released by Reedy Press in January and due to demand, it is already being reprinted.
 The guidebook retails for $16 and is available at local and online retailers.
-For a personalized copy, contact the author directly, email@example.com.
+For a personalized copy, contact the author directly, email@example.com new email.
 For book updates, search for “100 Things Fort Myers Sanibel” on Facebook.